Hadibuttt/Mystic-Series/README.md

 - Configure the Php and Database Connection File
 - Upload the sql file to your database in Phpmyadmin
 - Start the Apache and Mysql from xaamp control panel
-- Boom your are ready to g
+- Boom your are ready to go